Michael Vrbenský

 Michael Vrbenský (born 26 December 1999) is a Czech tennis player.

-Vrbenský has a career high ATP singles ranking of World No. 282 achieved on 19 July 2021.
-He also has a career high doubles ranking of World No. 270 achieved on 14 September 2020.
+He has a career high ATP singles ranking of world No. 277 achieved on 15 July 2024.
+He also has a career high doubles ranking of No. 111 achieved on 17 November 2025.

-Vrbenský has won 2 ATP Challenger doubles titles at the 2019 Svijany Open and the 2021 ATP Prague Open with Jonáš Forejtek.
+Vrbenský has won four ATP Challenger doubles titles at the 2019 Liberec Open and at the 2021 ATP Prague Open with Jonáš Forejtek, at the 2023 Sibiu Open with Andrew Paulson and in 2024 again in Liberec with Forejtek.

+Career

 Vrbenský made his ATP main draw debut as qualifier at the 2021 Antalya Open with two straight sets victories.
 He then lost in the first round to former Top 10 member Fabio Fognini in two tight sets.